wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 From what might be a news desk, an office, a bedroom, a bunker under a mountain or a theatre, two people — reporters, senators, freedom fighters, or just… well… concerned citizens like you — think about what it is to speak up, speak out, blow the whistle and lift the veil.

-*AMTSB* charts a course from the Top Secret secrets of WWI intelligence (via the moon, 1972's Chess World Championships, a disco in Oklahoma and the cafeteria at CERN) through to 9/11, the erosion of privacy, Edward Snowden and the terror of a future that might already be upon us.
+*AMtSB* charts a course from the Top Secret secrets of WWI intelligence (via the moon, 1972's Chess World Championships, a disco in Oklahoma and the cafeteria at CERN) through to 9/11, the erosion of privacy, Edward Snowden and the terror of a future that might already be upon us.

 Combining original text and classified intelligence documents with film, music + sound, Proto-type vent their frustration at the insidious machine of surveillance.
 How did we get to the point where our governments are spying on us, and how is that changing who we are?